Subject Benchmark Statements

 Working closely with the higher education sector, we have published Subject Benchmark Statements for a range of disciplines.
 Some Statements combine or make reference to professional standards required by external professional or regulatory bodies in the discipline.

 Subject Benchmark Statements do not represent a national curriculum in a subject area.
 Rather, they allow for flexibility and innovation in programme design within an overall conceptual framework established by an academic subject community.
 They are intended to assist those involved in programme design, delivery and review and may also be of interest to prospective students and employers, seeking information about the nature and standards of awards in a subject area.

 We regularly consult on new Subject Benchmark Statements and invite comments from anyone who might be interested in them.
 For further information, please check our

 Review of Statements

 We are committed to initiating a review of existing honours and master's degree Subject Benchmark Statements no later than five years after they were originally developed or seven years following a first review.
-A programme of review of all Benchmark Statements is currently underway.
-For further information on this review see Subject Benchmark review 2013-16.
+For further information on the most recent review of all Benchmark Statements see Subject Benchmark review 2013-16.